 Type of Income

-- Form ITR-4, on the contrary, includes business/profession income under presumptive scheme for small businesses (turnover up to INR 2 crore) or professionals (receipts up to INR 75 lakh), salary/pension up to INR 50 lakh, and income from a single house property.
+Form ITR-4, on the contrary, includes business/profession income under presumptive scheme for small businesses (up to INR 2 crore or INR 3 crore if cash receipts are 5% or less) or professionals (up to INR 50 lakh or INR 75 lakh if cash receipts are 5% or less), salary/pension up to INR 50 lakh, and income from up to two house properties.

 Eligible Taxpayers

-- ITR-4, in contrast, is suitable for resident individuals, HUFs, and partnership firms operating on a small scale who prefer the presumptive system.
-As such, directors and those with more than one house property, unlisted equity investments, or deferred ESOP income aren’t eligible for ITR-4.
+ITR-4, in contrast, is suitable for resident individuals, HUFs, and partnership firms operating on a small scale who prefer the presumptive system.
+As such, directors and those with more than two house properties, unlisted equity investments, or deferred ESOP income aren’t eligible for ITR-4.

 Accounting & Audit Requirements

-- ITR-4, however, skips both books and audit.
+ITR-4, however, skips both books and audit.
 Your income is presumed, reducing paperwork and professional fees.
+That said, for AY 2026-27, ITR-4 filers must mandatorily disclose investments made during the year and report their bank account balance as of 31st March.

 ClearTax Income Tax